-- Malignant, congenital tumor of the retina of the eye - Hereditary and acquired forms - High rate of cure - High rate of secondary tumors in hereditary forms of retinoblastoma
+- · Malignant, congenital tumor of the retina of the eye - Hereditary and acquired forms - · High rate of cure - · High rate of secondary tumors in hereditary forms of retinoblastoma

-- Two to three percent of all neoplasias in childhood - Annually 3 in 1 million children less than 16 years old are newly diagnosed - Annually 11 in 1 million children less than 5 years old are newly diagnosed; after the fifth year of life, occurrence is rare - Median age at diagnosis: 2 years - Male to Female ratio of 1:1 - Bilateral or multifocal involvement in up to 40% of children, either as a result of defective copy of the RB1 gene from affected parent (15-25%) or a new germline mutation (75-85%) - Bilateral involvement more frequent in females - Unilateral involvement in two thirds of the children affected by the disease, mainly during the second and third years of life
+- Two to three percent of all neoplasias in childhood. - Annually 11 in 1 million children less than 5 years old are newly diagnosed. - After the fifth year of life occurrence is rare. - Median age at diagnosis: 2 years. - Male to female ratio of 1:1. - Bilateral or multifocal involvement in up to 30-40 % of children, either as a result of defective copy of the RB1 gene from affected parent (15-25 %) or a new germ line mutation (75-85 %). - Bilateral involvement more frequent in females. - Unilateral involvement in two thirds of the children affected by the disease, mainly during the second and third years of life.